w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can add a additional fee to transactions if the network becomes too busy and starts to decelerate the system.
 This fee can create an incentive to avoid the production of low priority or insignificant transactions.
-In contrast, those additional fees will decrease if the network calms down and it can execute transactions without much difficulties.
+In contrast, those additional fees will decrease if the network calms down and can execute transactions without much difficulties.

 This additional fee is known as the `Fee Multiplier` and its value is defined by the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} runtime.
 The multiplier works by